giantswarm/docs/src/content/ui-api/management-api/crd/appcatalogs.application.giantswarm.io.md

 title: AppCatalog CRD schema reference (group application.giantswarm.io)
 linkTitle: AppCatalog
 description: |
   Deprecated, use Catalog CRD instead.
-AppCatalog represents a catalog of Managed Apps.
+AppCatalog represents a catalog of managed apps.
 It stores general information for potential apps to install.
 It is reconciled by app-operator.
 weight: 100
 crd:
   name_camelcase: AppCatalog